 I saw the supplement as a fantastic opportunity to design a number of scenarios that highlight the campaign in all its glory; of course, this includes games that revolve around that most famous of days in June 1815, but also actions both before and after that day.

 When planning out the book, I decided that there were some must-have scenarios, such as Quatre Bras and Ligny.
-Even though these battles are well known and had been covered in wargaming numerous times, it would be remiss of me to leave them out especially for anyone new to the period though they would have to be a little different if I was to cover them to make them stand out.
+Even though these battles are well known and had been covered in wargaming numerous times, it would be remiss of me to leave them out – especially for anyone new to the period – though they would have to be a little different if I were to cover them to make them stand out.
 One way of doing this was to add special rules to each of them; for example, the battle for Ligny has been broken down into three scenarios: The Battle of Ligny – St Armand (Scenario 4), The Battle for Ligny (Scenario 5), and The Attack of the Imperial Guard (Scenario 6).
 Each scenario has rules that complement Black Powder and make each game unique.
 For example, the Battle for Ligny has three unique special rules; ‘No quarter asked or given’ (all infantry count as Tough Fighters), En Avant (French infantry count as Valiant) and Cornfields (representative of the ground in front of Ligny).
 The Attack of the Imperial Guard has a completely different feel thanks to the special rule ‘Prussian Losses’ (each Prussian infantry unit might be placed on the table with a number of Casualty Makers).
 Each scenario thus has a distinct flavour.

 One of the overarching themes of the battles of The Waterloo Campaign is that many took place within built-up areas; as a result, I decided that the first scenario (The Action at Thuin) would play heavily into this.
 This relatively small-scale clash between the French and Prussians on 15th June is a great way to ease gamers into playing with some of the more advanced rules that reoccur throughout the book.